 Genetic counseling for hereditary cancer risk involves the communication, evaluation, and decision process that occurs between a genetic counselor, a medical care provider, and a person who has, or whose family has, cancer.
-This process begins well before the test is ordered, when medical histories of those involved are gathered to assess the risk for an inherited predisposition to cancer.
+This process begins well before the test is ordered, starting when medical histories of those involved are gathered to assess the risk for an inherited predisposition to cancer.
 Then, if necessary, testing options and their potential outcomes are discussed to ensure that patients and families are fully informed of the results and what they could mean.
 Like all professional organizations with an interest in cancer genetic testing, NeoGenomics recommends genetic counseling for all those pursuing a test for hereditary cancer risks.

 Finding A Genetic Counselor

 - Some insurers have established counseling services or preferred providers.

 - This web-based business employs numerous certified genetic counselors who can counsel patients by telephone in all 50 states